andrewtliem/AgenticAI/README.md

 # Agentic AI Customer Service Agent

-This project packages the advanced agentic workflow from the accompanying notebook into a ready-to-run Streamlit application.
+This project implements an advanced agentic workflow as a ready-to-run Streamlit application.
 The agent behaves like a customer service specialist for an eyewear shop: it plans which tools to call, executes them in sequence, reflects on the tool outputs, and delivers a polished reply to the user.

 ## Project structure

 - `streamlit_app.py` – Streamlit UI and Gemini-powered agent workflow.
-- `Agentic_Workflow_Example_Advanced.ipynb` – Tutorial notebook walking through the same concepts in depth.
 - `customers.json`, `products.json`, `invoices.json` – TinyDB JSON tables persisted on disk.
 - `requirements.txt` – Python dependencies for the app.
 - `.gitignore` – Development-time exclusions (virtual envs, `.env`, caches, etc.).